-Cannabis Therapy in South Africa is on the rise and Cannabis is recently been getting a lot of attention as being a wonder drug.
-While many pharmaceuticals are costly, full of chemicals, and surrounded by potential side effects, the chance for addiction, and the risk of overdose, Cannabis is an all-natural plant that is safe to use, has relatively few side effects, a low chance of addiction, and no chance of overdose death.
-Plus, medical cannabis can treat many common conditions—approximately 200 of them—while pharmaceutical drugs are typically only used for one or two ailments.
+Cannabis Therapy in South Africa is on the rise and Cannabis has recently been getting a lot of attention as being a wonder drug.
+Many pharmaceuticals are costly, full of chemicals, plagued by potential side effects, creating windows for addiction and carry the risk of overdose.
+Cannabis, on the other hand, is an all-natural plant that is safe to use, has relatively few side effects, contains a low chance of addiction, and offers no chance of overdose.
+Medical cannabis can also treat many common conditions (approximately 200 of them) while pharmaceutical drugs are typically only used for one or two ailments.

 It’s a well-known fact that many people who suffer from epileptic seizures do not respond to traditional treatment.
 However, marijuana can plan a critical role in controlling seizure activity in epilepsy.
 Many epileptics depend heavily on medicinal marijuana because pharmaceuticals simply do not work for them.